tocco/tocco-docs/devops/commit_info/commit_info_service.rst

         GET https://commit-info-service.tocco.ch/installation/{instance1}/delta?rev={rev}
         GET https://commit-info-service.tocco.ch/installation/{instance1}/delta?installation={instance2}

-Lists all commits that are on one instance and are not yet on the other installation or rev (api automatically determines which one is newer).
+Lists all commits that are on one instance and are not yet on the other installation or rev (API automatically determines which one is newer).
 Only lists commits that are relevant for the given installation.

 1. retrieves the installation urls of ``{instance1}`` and ``{instance2}`` (if ``installation=`` was used) from the installation endpoint